Reasons for Humility

 (related to Loss aversion and Endowment effect).

 Father Tyranny of the “shoulds”—he tends to believe others ought

 to think and behave in a way that fits his belief system.

 Last, but most certainly not least, and currently serving as the chairman of

 the board, Dr.

-Bias Blind Spot—the tendency not to compensate for my own cognitive biases.
+Bias Blind Spot—he tends to deny and, therefore, not compensate for his own cognitive biases.

-(There are several I have not met yet.
-They just seem too far out
+with which I’ve had the courage to get acquainted.
+There are several I have not met yet; they just seem too far